Call for Speakers

-The Convention Planning Committee is seeking proposals for the general convention workshop cycles geared for parents, family members, and professionals.
+The Convention Planning Committee is seeking proposals for the general convention workshops geared for parents, family members, and professionals.

-The Youth & Adult Conference Team is looking for engaging self-advocates (individuals with DS age 15 and older) to share their talents, experiences and perspectives with their peers, as well as, other individuals interested in presenting workshops to self-advocates on topics relevant to teens and adults with DS.
+The Youth & Adults Conference Team is looking for engaging self-advocates (individuals with DS age 15 and older) to share their talents, experiences and perspectives with their peers.

 Are you an expert in inclusion, speech pathology, technology or employment for people with Down syndrome?
 Are you highly engaging and motivating?
 Do you have proven strategies that will bridge the gap between parents and professionals in the Down syndrome community?
 Do you have solid presentation skills?
 If so than the NDSC wants to hear from you.

 The NDSC Convention is the largest event of its kind attracting more than 3,500 participants worldwide.
 It will take place June 27-30, 2019 at the David L. Lawrence Convention Center in Pittsburgh, PA.
 Workshops will take place Friday, June 27, Saturday, June 28 and Sunday, June 29.
 Only speakers who are available to present on all three days should apply.
 Special consideration will be given to professionals attending the DSMIG Annual Symposium on Friday, June 27.

 - Advocacy – Legislative and other

 - Speech & Language Development – Sign Language, Oral Motor, Feeding